Lala Kent Boyfriend: ‘Pump Rules’ Star Admits To Handing Out NDA And Explains Why

 — Actor Headshots NYC (@ActorHeadshot) January 3, 2017

 “When both Stassi Schroeder & Kristen Doute have hundreds of thousands more followers than Lala Kent but she’s saying stop acting like ur somebody,” one person wrote to Lala, hinting that her Vanderpump Rules co-stars were more famous than her, to which Lala Kent replied, “As they should baby.
 I’ve been on less than two years of tv.
-They’ve been mains on a show for 5 years.
+They’ve been mains on a show for five years.
 Next.”

 What do you think of Lala Kent admitting to handing out non-disclosure agreements to the people around her?
 Do you think she’s just trying to protect herself because she’s a famous reality star now, or do you think her boyfriend had something to do with it?